 Carnival Cruise Lines offers cruises with both family-friendly and adult activities.

 America's most trusted cruise line: Reader's Digest voted Carnival America's Most Trusted Cruise Line, as of October 2015.

 Cruise-a-Nality quiz: Before booking, guests can take Carnival's Cruise-a-Nality quiz online to find the perfect cruise.

 Shore excursions price guarantee: Carnival guarantees the best possible price on shore excursions and refunds 110 percent of the price paid if a lower price is found.

 Themed cruises: Carnival offers themed cruises based around popular TV shows, bands and activities such as dance.

 Great Vacation Guarantee: Carnival guarantees guests will love their vacations or get their money back.
 Any guest that decides the cruise is not what they expected and wants to leave within the first 24-hours is eligible for a full refund plus an additional 10 percent for the inconvenience.

-Carnival Cruise Lines Company Profile
+Carnival Cruise Lines Company Information

 - Company Name: